mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 You can go through all settings to check which ones are relevant for you, but we want to highlight these two:

 - **`timeInBetweenTrials`**: By default this is set to 1 second.
 Once a user is used to the system, you probably want to decrease this value, increasing overall speed.
-- **`certaintyRequiredForClick`**: The MindAffect Decoder sends predictions to iOS about where the user is looking.
+- **`certaintyRequiredForPress`**: The MindAffect Decoder sends predictions to iOS about where the user is looking.
 Each prediction contains a probability.
 A button is pressed once this probability passes a certain threshold, which is defined by this setting.
 If a user has a difficulty brain-pressing any buttons, you may want to lower this threshold.
 This does mean the chance of the wrong button being pressed increases as well.

 ## Using Noise Tag Controls